Resume for Carpenter

 - Write a strong resume by incorporating these elements to be different from other applicants.

-Resume for a Carpenter in Orange
+Resume for Carpenter Orange

 1. Personal Information